Tax identifiers

 }'

-On the other hand, not including thetaxIdentifiers array in a registered checkout has no affect.
+On the other hand, not including thetaxIdentifiers array in a registered checkout has no effect.
 In this scenario, we automatically apply any applicable tax identifiers that are saved to the customer's account.

 Missing tax identifier notifications

-For some countries, customers are required to provide a valid tax identifier when conducting online transactions.
-If customers in these countries don't provide this information, Digital River blocks their order from being placed.
+In some countries, customers are required to provide a valid tax identifier when conducting online transactions.
+If customers in these countries don't provide this information, Digital River blocks their orders from being placed.

-During the checkout process, you can use the tax identifier element to determine whether a tax identifier is required in the customer's country.
+During checkout, you can use the tax identifier element to determine whether a tax identifier is required in the customer's country.

 As an example, let's say a POST/checkouts request specifies a customer type of individual and a ship-to country of BR (Brazil).
 In that same request, if no tax identifiers with a type of br_natural are either attached directly to the checkout or associated with the customer placing the order, you'll receive a 409 Conflict response.